trj2fig¶

 Overview¶

-to kcal/mol or Hartree, optionally references all values to a chosen frame, and
+to kcal/mol or hartree, optionally references all values to a chosen frame, and

 exports the resulting series as static/interactive figures and CSV tables.
 The

-used, or any explicit index.
+used.
 When you supply -q/--charge and/or

 -m/--multiplicity, all energies are recomputed for every frame with the

-uma_pysis calculator using the provided charge/spin instead of the comment
+MLIP backend (default UMA; see -b/--backend) using the provided charge/spin instead of the comment

 lines.